fowluk/hello-goose/spring-boot/README.md

 # Hello Goose - Java - Spring Boot

 This is a modern java version.
-To use it, run `mvn clean package ; cf push` - you need Maven.
+To use it, run `mvn clean package ; cf push`.
+You need Maven.

 Java isn't able to run the UNIX gethostname() function call but handily CF sets an INSTANCE_GUID environment variable.